MatthewYong/twufo/README.md

 #### Waiting for player's turn
 1. Click on Start button to start the game
 2. While the computer is flashing the icons try and click any other icons
-3. Verified that nothing will happen until the computer has finished it's sequence
+3. Verified that nothing will happen until the computer has finished its sequence

 #### Waiting for icon's rotation
 1. Click on Start button and wait for computer's turn to finish